Edwin Astley

 Edwin Thomas "Ted" Astley (12 April 1922 – 19 May 1998) was a British composer.
-His best known works are British television themes and scores, most notably the main themes for The Saint, Danger Man and The Baron.
+His best known works are British television themes and scores, most notably the main themes for Department S, The Saint, Danger Man and The Baron.
 He also successfully diversified into symphonic pop and the arrangement of his theme to The Saint, as re-recorded by Orbital, reached number three in the UK singles chart.

 Early life

 Astley was born in Warrington, Lancashire, to Lawrence Astley and Mary Alice Pester.
 He served in the Second World War as a musician in the Royal Army Service Corps band playing saxophone and clarinet for the troops.

 Career

 In the early 1950s, Astley was arranging for Geraldo.
 His song "I Could Never Tell" was written by Edwin and Billy Bowen as an entry into a song writing contest when they were both serving in the army.
 Edwin won the prize of £250 and later used this money to pay for his wedding to Hazel Balbirnie.
 "I Could Never Tell" was later recorded by both Vera Lynn and Richard Tauber.

 His own band, the Ted Astley Orchestra, became well known in the north of England, and he wrote songs for performers such as Anne Shelton.

 He wrote music for many British television series of the 1950s and 1960s, including incidental music for The Champions, and the opening titles to The Adventures of Robin Hood (with the exception for the closing titles), Danger Man (known as Secret Agent in North America, where a new graphic opening credit sequence was added which featured the song "Secret Agent Man" by P.F.
 Sloan and Steve Barri and was followed by the original English credits accompanied by Astley's High Wire theme), Department S, Randall and Hopkirk (Deceased), The Saint, Gideon's Way and The Baron.
 All of these programmes were ITC Entertainment productions.

 Astley also wrote the orchestral and "opera" score for the Hammer Films version of The Phantom of the Opera (1962).